realm/realm-lua-bootcamp/README.md

 Realm is a mobile database that runs directly on phones, tablets or wearables.
 This repository holds the source code for the Lua version of Realm.

+# Disclaimer

+This project does not have any official support but is instead released as a community project.

 # Features

 * **Mobile-first:** Realm is the first database built from the ground up to run directly inside phones, tablets, and wearables.